jgitlin-p21/chef-server/src/oc_erchef/README.md

-oc_erchef - Chef Server API
+oc_erchef - CINC Server API
 ===========================

 [![Build Status Master](https://travis-ci.org/chef/oc_erchef.svg?branch=master)](https://travis-ci.org/chef/oc_erchef)

-This is the top-level project for the Erlang implementation of the Chef Server's REST API.
+This is the top-level project for the Erlang implementation of the CINC Server's REST API.

 This project exists to build the `oc_erchef` OTP release system and manage the complete list of dependencies that constitute an